gtckevin/CSC2125-Project/README.md

 	* This will automatically call `initNetworkParams()` the first time it's run

 ## Updates
 ### Nov.
+10, 2019
+#### Front-end Changes
+* Added ability to play/pause the visualization
+* Added timeline slider
+	* State at each timestep is currently saved and can be viewed (`console.log(timesteps)`), but visual changes to nodes can't be seen
+	* Parameter changes at each timestep is visible in the left pane
+* Added support for changing node colours
+	* At the moment, every new node just gets assigned a randomly-generated colour; colour means nothing at the moment
+* Changed style of nodes (square to circles, added shadow and border to selected nodes)

+##### To-do
+* _Add support for dropdown parameter values (e.g. network protocol)_
+* Apply colour change to nodes based on consensus at each timestep
+* Figure out what to do in the case where you've deleted a node that would've been at a certain timestep when viewing the history
+* Keep track of the colour of nodes at different timesteps

+### Nov.
 9, 2019
 #### API Changes
 * addNode: `GET /add` => `POST /nodes`